-Chez Max is the original Moroccan 'ethno-chic' earth guest house.
+Chez Max is the original Moroccan 'ethno-chic' earth house.
 Built in a bibical Berber village called Tagadert and run like a home.

-Saida can also prepare packed lunches (on request) for those undertaking one of Chez Max’s wide selection of excursions into the Atlas Mountains or along the coast.
-Taxis in and out of Marrakech are available to book for £44 return (slightly more if returning after 8pm).
+Saida can also prepare packed lunches (on request) for those undertaking one of Chez Max’s selection of excursions into the Atlas Mountains or along the coast.
+Taxis in and out of Marrakech are available to book for £27 per way (slightly more if returning after 8pm).
 You may prefer to have a hire car to give you total freedom and instant access to the surrounding area.
 A small car will cost approx £25 per day and can be delivered and collected from Chez Max.